kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 Nothing happens!
 No coroutines are canceled, all the requests are still sent.

-Let's see how the cancellation is implemented in our "contributors" program.
+Let's look at how the cancellation is implemented in our "contributors" program.
-When the `cancel` button is clicked, you need to cancel explicitly the main "loading" coroutine.
+When the `cancel` button is clicked, you need to explicitly cancel the main "loading" coroutine.
-Then it automatically cancels all the children coroutines.
+Then it automatically cancels all the child coroutines.

-That's how we cancel the "loading" coroutine on the button click:
+That's how you can cancel the "loading" coroutine on the button click:

 ```kotlin
 interface Contributors {